-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

 Specialist speech and language programmes were provided by Chatterbugs during 2020/21 and this was fully funded through the DfE Opportunity Area initiative.
-This funding is no longer available, but the school recognises the impact of early language screening and development and funded this provision for 2021/22.
+This funding is no longer available but the school recognises the impact of early language screening and development and has therefore funded this provision for 2021/22.

-Pupil outcomes for the academic year 2021-22.
+Pupil outcomes for the academic year 2020-21.